Updated July 5, 2023

 - It helps to improve the financial cycle and helps in efficient and effective working.

-Financial liabilities are those liabilities which results in an outflow of cash or other assets the common examples of financial liabilities include sundry creditors, outstanding expenses, tax liabilities, loan payments etc. Further, the financial liabilities can be bifurcated into short term financial liabilities as well as long term financial liabilities.
-Short term financial liabilities take less than 1 year for settlement whereas long term financial liabilities take more than 1 year in a settlement.
-Financial liabilities help to improve the financial position and thereby the liquidity ratios.
+Financial liabilities are those liabilities that result in an outflow of cash or other assets.
+Examples include sundry creditors, outstanding expenses, tax liabilities, loan payments, etc. Further, it can be bifurcated into short-term and long-term financial liability.
+Short-term take less than 1 year to settle, whereas long-term takes more than 1 year a settlement.
+It helps to improve the financial position and, thereby, the liquidity ratios.

 This is a guide to Financial Liabilities.
-Here we also discuss the definition and classification of financial liabilities along with example and ratio.
+Here we also discuss the definition and classification, examples, and ratios.
 You may also have a look at the following articles to learn more –